Home > Blog > How To Create Accessible Social Media Content (In 3 Steps)

 You see, screen readers convert on-screen text (and other visual elements) into synthesized speech or braille language.

-reads them out as individual words instead of one, long and scrambled word.
+When you use accessible hashtags, the screen reader detects them and reads them out as individual words instead of one, long and scrambled word.

 There are 2 ways to create accessible hashtags.